Republic Services: 888-742-5234

 - The discount is offered by AWS through its exclusive franchise agreement with the City.
 The low-income limits are established by the Department of Housing and Urban Development.

 - Proof of the income is required of all adults living in the household.
 A copy of the most recent federal income tax returns (block out Social Security numbers) must be sent along with the City’s application form.
 For more information, call the City Manager’s office at 626-570-5011.

-The City of Alhambra and Allied Waste Services (AWS) are partners with Recyclebank.
+The City of Alhambra and Republic Services are partners with Recyclebank.
 Recyclebank members earn points each time they recycle, leading to discounts on products and services from local and national retailers.